adlanmsyariaty/postr_pj_ci_cd_fargate/README.md

 We use Docker Compose to run the service locally.
 To run the service, follow these steps:

-1. We need to build the service first.
-Run the command below to build the service:
+1. Run the command below to start the Docker Compose:

     ```bash
-    ./gradlew bootJar
+    docker-compose up --build
     ```

-2. Run the command below to start the Docker Compose:
+2. Install `golang-migrate` and run the command below to migrate all the required tables:

     ```bash
-    docker-compose up --build
+    make migrateup
     ```

    The service will be available at `http://localhost:8080`.